-He is a problem solver whether you’re house is on fire, you’re having a heart attack, or you’re needing advice on what debt to pay off first 🙂
+He is a problem solver, no matter if your house is on fire, you’re having a heart attack, or you’re needing advice on what debt to pay off first. 🙂

 Just like many of you, Peach wears more than one hat for work!